fornwall/weasyprint-issue/README.md

 What BROKEN means here:

-- The image is not rendered when viewed in macOS Preview (checked Version 11.0 (1018.6.2)) or in Acrobat (, which also pops up a `There was an error processing a page` dialog).
+- The image is not rendered when viewed in macOS Preview (checked Version 11.0 (1018.6.2)) or in Acrobat Reader (version 2021.005.20058, which also pops up a `There was an error processing a page` dialog).
 - The image is rendered by the built in Chrome PDF viewer, and the GitHub PDF viewer (perhaps due to other error handling)?

 A check using qpdf shows the below output (similar output for both 53.1 and 53.2):